| briandeer.com | LIAR FOR HIRE

 "This time, in this Newsletter, I am asking not for contributions to my expenses, but for three people or so to get together and set up a fund for financing of my coverage, that would be paid into my account before the January and April - June hearings."

-So what's new?
+So what’s new?
 Not a lot.
-It's a mirroring behaviour.
+It’s a mirroring behaviour.
 Walker looks at others, but sees only himself.
-For more than a decade, countless parents of autistic children have been misled, exploited and sponged-off by characters like him, who've profited while spreading confusion among the griefstruck.
-Wakefield himself now earns a reported $280,000 a year from his US autism business, Thoughtful House, launched off the back of his MMR campaign, and, according to Britain's Legal Services Commission, he pocketed £435,643, plus expenses, from a contract with just one British lawyer.
+For more than a decade, countless parents of autistic children have been misled, exploited and sponged-off by characters like him, who’ve profited while spreading confusion among the griefstruck.
+Until he was fired in the aftermath of my investigation, Wakefield himself earnt a reported $280,000 a year from his US autism business, Thoughtful House, launched off the back of his MMR campaign.
+And, according to Britain’s Legal Services Commission, he pocketed £435,643, plus expenses, from a secret contract with just one British lawyer.

 Any crusade relying on Wakefield was always bound to fail.
 His followers were doubly-victimised from the outset.
 And at a time when sheer decency should offer them help to find closure, Walker's marketing of hatred is a putrid footnote to this saga, which seems to go on without end.